-Audio sampling is based on the Nyquist-Shannon sampling theorem, which concludes that for accurate signal reconstruction the sampling frequency should be at least twice the bandwidth of the source signal.
+Audio sampling is based on the Nyquist-Shannon sampling theorem, which states that for accurate signal reconstruction the sampling frequency should be at least twice the bandwidth of the source signal.
 Therefore, if a source signal has a bandwidth of 0 - 1KHz, then the sampling rate needs to be at least 2KHz.

 Even though we may not hear frequencies above the threshold of hearing, they can still modulate frequencies within the audible range, and thus affect the sound.
 High sample rates also allow for the flaws in anti-aliasing filters (mentioned later) not to affect high frequencies within the audible range due to imperfections of electronic systems in practice.

-Providing the input frequency is higher than half of the sampling frequency, the approximate new alias frequency can be derived from;
+Providing the input frequency is higher than half of the sampling frequency, the approximate new alias frequency can be derived from:

-Alias = sampling frequency - input frequency
+Alias frequency = sampling frequency - input frequency

 For example, an input frequency of 26Khz sampled at a rate of 40Kz, produces an alias frequency of 14Khz (40Khz - 26KHz).